PTI moves SC to unseat Zardari for concealing foreign property

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The ruling Pakistan Tehreek-e-Insaf (PTI) on Monday requested the Supreme Court (SC) to disqualify PPP Co-chairman Asif Ali Zardari for concealing his foreign property as well as possessing armoured vehicles in his nomination papers while contesting the 2018 general elections.
+ISLAMABAD: The ruling Pakistan Tehreek-e-Insaf (PTI) on Monday requested the Supreme Court (SC) to disqualify PPP Co-Chairman Asif Ali Zardari for concealing his foreign property as well as possessing armoured vehicles in his nomination papers while contesting 2018 general elections.

 The PTI leaders referred to the apex court’s suo motu notice of the matter, constituted a Joint Investigation Team (“JIT”) vide its Order dated 5-9-2018 passed in Human Rights Case No39216-G of 2018 (regarding slackness in the progress of pending enquiries relating to fake bank accounts, etc.)